 Meanwhile while that is mixing, in a medium bowl, whisk together your flour, soda, baking powder, cinnamon and salt.
 Set aside.

-Step 3 – Fill the Liners
+Step 3 – Fill the Paper Liners

 Double up your cupcake liners if desired, spray lightly with non-stick spray or oil, this will help them release easier.
 Fill cupcake liners slightly more than ½ full.